Last Updated on April 19, 2026 by Snout0x

 They are trust mistakes.

-They are urgency mistakes.
+They are urgent mistakes.

 They are social engineering mistakes.